allan-bonadio/triangle-app/README.md

 * triangle-app.test.js - the spec/test file with jasmine tests

-## Colophon
+## Design Decisions

 I was going to write this in React, but I created an app and node_modules had like 1000 modules in it.
 Exactly 1000 in fact.
 And I thought, this is a simple project, there shouldn't be 1000 of anything.
-So I did it in plain JS/HTML/jQuery.
+So I did it in plain JS/HTML/jQuery with a few small files.
+In practice, there's a lot of things that come easy with a node.js setup, like adding test libraries.

 The SVG I added thinking it would be easy.
 Was more details than I expected.
 It was just for fun.
 It forced me to confront situations where the three numbers didn't make a triangle, which should also be handled.
+SVG was chosen instead of Canvas as I'm more familiar with SVG, but drawing in the Canvas was also an option.

+Error handling is probably half of the application; numbers can be entered incorrectly, and it's very easy to type in three numbers that can't make a triangle.

+Overall I tried to use TS widgets and classes for the text area, following the documentation on github.
+There was no SVG panel I could find, so I just did that myself and set some css style for the elements.

+The function figureOutEverything() is too big; there's a long gauntlet of errors to check for.
+This is why it uses a single string and just appends on error messages as they come up.
+If this was a longer-term project, I'd break it up.  whatKindOfTriangle() is kindof awkward the way it returns values; I'd clean that up too if there was more time.